Help with your Order

 What is 'PD'?

 Your PD or 'pupillary distance' is simply the distance between the centre of your pupils (the black central area of each eye).
-It needs to be carefully measured and specified in millimetres.
-As a general guide, most adult PD measurements fall between 55 and 68mm.
+It plays a very important role when ordering glasses as if done incorrectly, especially with higher prescriptions, it can affect your vision.

 Where possible this should be supplied by your optician but you can take this measurement yourself.
 The easiest way to do so is by having a friend stand facing you at a distance of about 18 inches and, as you look at their nose, have them measure the distance between your pupils.
 Since your eyes converge when looking at near objects, you will need to modify the measurement by adding 3mm to obtain the correct 'distance vision' PD.
 For example, if your friend measures your PD as 58mm you will need to specify a PD of 61mm (58 + 3) on any order for 'distance' specs or 58mm for reading glasses.